How to restore Azure VM data in Azure portal

 Track the restore operation

 After you trigger the restore operation, the backup service creates a job for tracking.
 Azure Backup displays notifications about the job in the portal.
-If they aren't visible, click on the Notifications symbol to see them.
+If they aren't visible, select the Notifications symbol, and then select View all Jobs to see the Restore Process Status.

 Track restore as follows: